1101712/GuessTheNumber/README.md

 ### Expectation

-A user wants to keep track of their best performance.
+A user wants to keep track of their best performance for each difficulty level.

 ### Result

-As a user, I found the leaderboard feature that shows the best score so far, helping me track my performance over time.
+As a user, I found the leaderboard feature that shows the best score so far for each difficulty level, helping me track my performance over time.

 ### Expectation

-A user wants to play the game on different platforms.
+A user wants clear and visually appealing feedback on their guesses.

 ### Result

-As a user, I found that the game runs smoothly on multiple platforms, including Windows, Linux, and macOS, allowing me to play the game on my preferred platform.
+As a user, I found that the game provides color-coded feedback on my guesses, enhancing readability and visual appeal.

+### Other Game Testing

+- **Random Number Generation:** Each time a new game started, a different random number was selected within the defined range.
+This was verified by playing multiple games and observing the target number.

+- **Text Colour:** The game uses different colours to provide feedback to the user, improving readability and overall user experience.
+Each type of message (instructions, error messages, success messages) displayed in the console has a unique colour, making them easily distinguishable.

+- **Play Again Option:** After the user guesses the number correctly, the game asks if the user wants to play again.
+This was tested by guessing the correct number and observing the game's response.
+The game correctly offers the option to play again and starts a new game if the user chooses to do so.

+- **Input Validation:** The game correctly handles both non-number inputs and numbers outside the specified range.
+This was tested by entering various invalid inputs and observing the game's response.

+- **Guess Evaluation:** The game correctly evaluates the user's guess and provides appropriate feedback, whether the guess is too high, too low, or correct.
+This was tested by entering various guesses and observing the feedback.

+- **Leaderboard Functionality:** The game correctly tracks the user's score (number of guesses) and updates the leaderboard.
+This was tested by playing multiple games and observing the leaderboard.
+## Logic Flow
+1. Start
+2. Player chooses difficulty level (Easy, Medium, Hard)
+3. Game generates a random number within the range specified by the difficulty level
+4. Game asks player for a guess
+5. If the input is not a number, inform the player and go back to step 4
+6. If the guess is not within the range, inform the player that the guess is out of bounds and go back to step 4
+7. If the guess is lower than the target, inform the player that the guess is too low and go back to step 4
+8. If the guess is higher than the target, inform the player that the guess is too high and go back to step 4
+9. If the guess is correct, congratulate the player, update the leaderboard, and end the guessing part of the game
+10. Ask the player if they want to play again
+11. If the player wants to play again, go back to step 2
+12. If the player doesn't want to play again, end.

 ## Deployment

 The project was deployed to Heroku using the following steps: